 Earlier this year, I made a big decision to move my email list of more than 135,000 subscribers to Infusionsoft from AWeber, which I’ve used for the past five-plus years.
 Three months later, my email list now lives on a relatively new and rapidly growing platform called ConvertKit.
+[Full Disclosure: I'm a compensated advisor and an affiliate for ConvertKit.]

 I've been getting a lot of questions about why I moved and which is the best email service provider.
 Here's the entire story of why I landed on ConvertKit as the one that best suits my marketing needs.